WORLD SURF LEAGUE FANTASY POOL

 What happens if a Surfer gets injured?

-If a surfer on your team is injured during heat, your team will still receive any points they earned for their heat score.
+• If a surfer is injured during a heat, your team will still receive any points they earned for their heat score.

-If a surfer on your team is injured outside of competition and withdraws from their heat, your team will receive 0.00 points for the next heat they were supposed to surf.
-The advancing surfer will receive 10.00 points plus any applicable event multiplier for the uncontested heat.
+• If a surfer is injured outside of competition and withdraws from their heat, your team will receive 0.00 points for the next heat they were supposed to surf.

-If a surfer wins a heat due to the opponent’s withdrawal prior to heat start, then the winning surfer is awarded 10.00 points.
+• If a surfer wins a heat due to their opponent's withdrawal prior to heat start, the winning surfer is awarded 10.00 points.

 What about Leaderboards?